-1 it was just my reality.
 Our lives were very regimented.
-Dad had 2 been a gunner in a tank in World War II, had been 3 4 previously married to a woman who didn't want kids and wouldn't give him a divorce.
-When Joyce became pregnant, 5 unable to get married, they left North Battleford and moved 6 to B.C., then went on to have us seven kids.
-Our lives 7 were extremely regimented, all about strict routine.
+Dad had 2 3 been a gunner in a tank in World War II, had been 4 previously married to a woman who didn't want kids and wouldn't give him a divorce.
+When Joyce became pregnant, 5 unable to get married, they left North Battleford and moved 6 7 to B.C., then went on to have us seven kids.
+Our lives were extremely regimented, all about strict routine.
 8 9 We lived very frugally.
-Meal planning 10 adhered to Joyce's strict budget, therefore the weekly menu never changed.
-11 We were all taught from a young age to work 12 13 very hard.
-We went with dad when he felled trees, helped as he split and chopped wood, and we stacked cord after 14 cord of wood, it seemed never ending, but it was our 15 primary source of heat in the winter.
-16 We had regular chores.
-Joyce helped us with 17 our homework.
-Dad had three jobs, one at Woodland School, 18 19 he did maintenance at a trailer court in Langley, and he 20 was a grave digger.
+Meal planning adhered to Joyce's strict budget, therefore the weekly menu 10 never changed.
+11 12 We were all taught from a young age to work very hard.
+We went with dad when he felled trees, helped 13 14 as he split and chopped wood, and we stacked cord after cord of wood, it seemed never ending, but it was our 15 16 primary source of heat in the winter.
+We had regular chores.
+Joyce helped us with 17 brother Eric had three.

+We had regular chores.
+Joyce helped us with our homework.
+Dad had three jobs, one at Woodland School, he did maintenance at a trailer court in Langley, and he was a grave digger.

 We all children had a paper route.
-In fact, 21 22 the same paper route was handed down from my oldest foster brother, who's 10 years my senior, to each kid in the 23 family.
+In fact, the same paper route was handed down from my oldest foster brother, who's 10 years my senior, to each kid in the family.
 Only two of us had more than one paper route.
-24 Ι had two paper routes because I'm a clothes horse.
-25 My
+I had two paper routes because I'm a clothes horse.
+My to use the money we earned to contribute towards paying for our tuition at the private Catholic school that none of us wanted to attend.